 Although loyalty programs have long been a staple of food and grocery retailing in Europe and the Americas, the idea of linking them to specific business objectives is still fairly new to such companies in Asia.
-A new study by our Australian strategy practice, Making the Connection: Rethinking the Role of Loyalty Management, found 40% of them collect point-of-sale data, but fail to analyze it regularly.
+A study by KPMG – Making the Connection: Rethinking the Role of Loyalty Management – found 40 percent of them collect point-of-sale data, but fail to analyse it regularly.

 Achieving this level of understanding requires a fundamental shift in how businesses view loyalty management.
 It’s traditionally been seen as a branch of marketing and considered infrequently.
 But Making the Connection argues that food and grocery retailers in Asia need to establish a continuous feedback loop with their customers – one that permeates every part of the company – to keep up with the pace and scale of change.

 Adrian James, an Associate Director at KPMG Australia and contributor to the study, believes “this feedback loop would affect decisions at every level; bringing science to the art of retailing, using loyalty data to gain insight into customer behavior, and using that insight to help tailor a retailer’s proposition to the needs and preferences of its target customers.”

 Park’n’Shop, one of Hong Kong’s largest supermarket chains, sparked a seismic shift in its employees’ attitudes to loyalty management by launching a ‘year of science’.
 Line managers were encouraged to showcase how they leveraged customer data in everyday processes.
 Healthy competition between departments prompted many innovations.
 Park’n’Shop made sure that every loyalty program had a sustained impact on customer lifetime value.
 It wasn’t trying to make extra sales each week, but monitored results at segment levels and focused on driving up average customer transaction values over 12 months.